aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 December 14, 2020 by [Areg Sarkissian](https://aregcode.com/about)

 In this post I will show how to create a basic .NET 5 console application project using the `dotnet` command line interface and demonstrate a few new C# 9 features in the process.

 I will also show how to add the Entity Framework 5 tooling and how to run and debug your application.
 I will close out the post by showing how to create a single file executable from your project.

-As a bonus, I will show how you can use git and the Github cli to create local and remote Git repositories for your applications, all from the command line.
+As a bonus, I will also show how you can use git and the Github cli to create local and remote Git repositories for your project, all from the command line.

+Most of the content here applies to Windows installations as well, however since I use a Mac for development, the instructions will be based on using the Mac terminal and the command line.

-## .NET 5 installation on Mac
+## .NET 5 installation on MacOS

 Download and install .NET 5 SDK from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)

-Check the version of the `dotnet` executable in installation directory:
+After downloading and running the SDK installer, we can verify the version of the `dotnet` executable that was placed in the `/usr/local/share/dotnet` directory:

 ```bash
 cd /usr/local/share/dotnet